PINTO0309/onnx2tf/README.md

       and outputs the model partitioned into subgraphs. e.g.
       --output_names_to_interrupt_model_conversion "output0" "output1" "output2"

+    disable_group_convolution: Optional[bool]
+      Disable GroupConvolution and replace it with SeparableConvolution for output to saved_model format.

     replace_argmax_to_reducemax_and_indicies_is_int64: Optional[bool]
       Replace ArgMax with a ReduceMax.
 The returned indicies are int64.